 Ford Carbon Monoxide Auto Defect

-Recently, Ford Motor Company has been in the spotlight for a major auto defect on their Explorer model.
+Recently, Ford Motor Company has been in the spotlight for a major Ford Explorer Carbon Monoxide Auto Defect.
 The defective vehicles allow carbon monoxide to leak into the passenger compartment while on the road, making the driver and passengers subject to the toxic fumes.

 This defect arises when the vehicle’s engine is running, in idle or in motion.
 Reports have indicated that having the air conditioning on and in circulation mode increases the amount of carbon monoxide fumes in the passenger cabin.